 Decisions in the franchising world typically are streamlined and fraught with far less risk for franchisees than would be the case if those franchisees chose to strike out on their own.

 When you consider the fact that a franchisor like Pretzelmaker has been around for years, remains a passionate member of the Global Franchise Group, and has spent decades cultivating brand awareness among an increasingly eclectic customer base, you begin to realize how the cards are stacked in your favor from the outset.

 Put another way, these partnerships would be hard for even the most promising entrepreneur to establish right out of the gate.
 To complement marketing, advertising. and branding expertise, aspiring franchisees get another benefit that’s far less discussed.

 Specifically, Pretzelmaker franchisees work with area developers who have scoped out the territories promising the hottest growth opportunities and accelerated sales franchising opportunities from coast to coast.
 However, there are still questions you can, and should, be asking.

-The expression “in the right place at the right time” is apt when it comes to business in general and fast-food franchising in particular.
+The expression “in the right place at the right time” is apt when it comes to business in general and fast-food franchising opportunities in particular.
 Today, customers are spoiled for choice, and it isn’t uncommon to spot three or more fast food restaurants in the same outdoor mall or oasis.

 You definitely need to distinguish yourself from the competition to gain a foothold with customers, but you also need to thoroughly understand your customers and what’s driving their buying decisions.
 Are most of your customers coming to your location by foot, by public transportation, by car, or simply by happenstance as they meander around an indoor mall?